thehubbard/esa-pyxel/docs/source/references/model_groups/charge_collection_models.rst

 and set where the noise is placed onto detector.
 You can set preset positions with argument ``align``.
 Values outside of detector shape will be cropped.
 Read more about placement in the documentation of function :py:func:`~pyxel.util.fit_into_array`.
-If the user provides a value for the ``fixed_pattern_noise_factor`` instead of a path to a filename as a string, the value will be multiplied with the quantum_efficiency given by the detector properties and the lognormal distribution is applied to the pixel array.
+If the user provides a value for the ``fixed_pattern_noise_factor`` instead of a filename, the model will use a simple calculation of the PRNU.
+In the simple calculation the ``fixed_pattern_noise_factor`` will be multiplied with the quantum_efficiency, given by the detector characteristics, and applied to the pixel array through a lognormal distribution.

 Basic example of the configuration file: